 The backpack

 Your choice of backpack depends on how long you will be on tour and on how much you’ll need.
-For a hut tour of two or three days, where you’ll have a place for the night and get food, trekking backpacks such as the Norix or the Pyrox are sufficient.
+For a hut tour of two or three days, where you’ll have a place for the night and get food, trekking backpacks such as between 30 and 45 liter volume are sufficient.

 But as soon as you carry a sleeping bag, camping mat and tent with you or your tour is planned for more than just a few days, you should definitely choose a trekking backpack such as the Yukon.
 Those are heavier than touring backpacks but they offer more stowage place for your luggage.